PiotrKaaminski/forum_backend/README.md

 ## Running project locally

 Clone code from main branch.
 To run this project MySQL server is required.
 On database server you need account with permissions to do every action on schema.
-If username is different than "admin" and password is different than "admin123" it has to be specified in application.properties (spring.datasource.username and spring.datasource.password) and in liquibase.properties (username and password).
-Database url also has to be specified in those property files if it is different than default.
-Schema can be empty because in this project liquibase is implemented, it creates tables and inserts some default values specified in resources/db/changelogdata.sql.
+Username, password and URL needs to be specified in application.property file inside main directory.
+In order to run tests the same action has to be done inside test directory.
+Schema can be empty because in this project liquibase is implemented, it creates tables and inserts some default values specified in resources/db/changelog/data.sql.

 To see request results proper tool is required(e.g. postman)